At the heart of Leicester old town, stands Leicester Cathedral.

 Please note that the cathedral operates as a place of worship and prayer.
 The tomb of King Richard III is not accessible during services, and the cathedral closes during the mid-day Eucharist as well as occasionally for special services.
 If you are travelling a long way we suggest you call ahead to ensure the cathedral will be open.

-BOOK now for a night stay and explore the fascinating city of Leicester.
+Stay with Holiday Inn Leicester Wigston and explore the fascinating city of Leicester.